hct-ux/preact-netlify/content/component/notifications-draft.md

   - Notifications should be actionable when appropriate such as including a link to “undo” or view relevant information
 donts:
-  - Avoid stacking multiple global or inline notifications unless necessary
+  - Avoid stacking multiple global or inline notifications
   - On toast notifications, don’t change the animation settings or reduce the duration to below the default number of seconds
 examples: